adtra33/Austin_Micromobility/README.md

 </br>

 Short description of the project: This project aims to investigate the relationships and correlations between trip duration or trip distance in micromobility vehicles (e.g., electric scooters or bikes) and various factors in Austin, Texas.
-Variables of interest include month, day of the week, temperature, wind speed, and precipitation.
+The variables of interest include, but are not limited to, month, day of the week, temperature, wind speed, and precipitation.

 </br>

 Goals: Identify correlations and trends between variables to help urban planners, companies such as Lime, and policymakers make better informed decisions about micromobility infrastructure and services in the area.
-The findings from this proect may also contribute to improving the usability and accessibility of micromobility options for people in Austin.
+The findings from this project may also contribute to improving the usability and accessibility of micromobility options for people in Austin.

 </br>